nikiimisal/Project_Containrize-Wordpress/README.md

-# 🐳 WordPress Containerization – Two-Tier Architecture (Docker Mini Project)
+# 🐳 WordPress Containerization

+> Two-Tier Architecture (Docker Mini Project)

 This document explains how to deploy **WordPress with MySQL using Docker containers** on an **AWS EC2 instance**.
-The project is beginner-friendly and designed for **hands-on DevOps practice & interviews**.
+The project is beginner-friendly and designed for **hands-on DevOps practice**.

 ---